 My campaign will demand immediate and urgent action on the Climate & Ecological Emergency, a People's Vote on Brexit, urgent reforms to our political system in order to restore real democracy, proper funding for the NHS and no further privatisation, and an end to austerity in all its forms."

-Standing for a second time in Bournemouth West, Simon Bull runs a locally based national charity and is married with four children.
+Councillor Simon Bull is passionate about leaving the planet, and Bournemouth, in a fit state for his children.
+Standing for a second time in Bournemouth West, Simon runs a locally based national charity and is married with four children.
 He has lived in the constituency for 17 years, and he co-founded and ran for 14 years an arts charity working with disadvantaged members of the Bournemouth community.

 Simon was elected as Bournemouth's first Green councillor in Winton East in 2015.
 His first-term achievements included saving two sets of public toilets from closure and securing flood prevention measures.
 Simon won re-election by a landslide this year with 63% of the vote.
 He proposed the motion to declare Climate & Ecological Emergency which the new BCP Council passed overwhelmingly at its very first meeting.
 On this Simon says: "We continue to keep this on the Council's agenda but also it has to be at the top of the agenda in the next parliament.
 Steps have to be taken urgently to reduce our impact on the planet."